MathisP75/daemon-dotfiles/README.md

 I think everything needed should be in there, let me know if there are missing elements.

-Please also note that the configuration seen in the screenshots has been perfectly adapted to my screen resolution and DPI (1920 x 1080 at 100% scale), so you might need to modify the size and placement of widgets and panels, as well as some wallpaper elements and the window snapping script.
-I included the .xcf of the wallpaper.
+Please also note that the configuration seen in the screenshots has been perfectly adapted to my screen resolution and DPI (1920 x 1080 at 100% scale), so you might need to modify the size and placement of widgets and panels, as well as some wallpaper elements and the FlexGrid (extention for window snapping) script.
+I included the .xcf of the wallpaper as well as a version for 3840 x 2160 at 125% scale.